S-a-a-h/azure-database-migration978/README.md

-Backup the production environment as this is where the simulation will occur (VM: ADM) by utilizing the **[Maintenance Plan Wizard](#Automate Database Backups)**
+Backup the production environment as this is where the simulation will occur (VM: ADM) by utilizing the Maintenance Plan Wizard by following instructions to **[Automate Database Backups](#Automate Database Backups)**.
+Make sure to only execute this plan on an "On Demand" basis:

-Then executing this plan according to the setting of "One Off":
 ![image](https://github.com/S-a-a-h/azure-database-migration978/assets/152003248/e34b98cd-2163-429f-8b07-f51bf0abb6be)
 ![image](https://github.com/S-a-a-h/azure-database-migration978/assets/152003248/cce62712-22cb-48a0-97e8-ffca6ac17dad)